 Dr Maire Braniff

-Dr Máire Braniff joined Ulster University in 2013 as a Lecturer in sociology.
-In 2016, she became Director of INCORE (International Conflict Research Institute).
+Dr Máire Braniff joined Ulster University in 2013 as a Lecturer in sociology and was Director of INCORE (International Conflict Research Institute) from 2016-2018 .

 Máire’s research expertise lies at the nexus of peace, justice and truth recovery.

 In her work she explores competing and conflicting narratives, relationships of power and victimhood in a comparative and conceptual way.